-Kroc Institute faculty use a variety of approaches in the classroom that encourage student learning and promote rigorous analysis of interdisciplinary perspectives on peace and conflict.
-Undergraduate courses range from mid-sized lectures with discussion to intensive small-group seminars and cover an extensive array of topics related to the causes of violence, war, and oppression and the efficacy of various peacebuilding responses.
+Our undergraduate courses range from mid-sized lectures with discussion to intensive small-group seminars and cover an extensive array of topics related to the causes of violence, war, and oppression and the efficacy of various peacebuilding responses.
+Visit our Spring 2024 Courses page to read descriptions of our current courses.

 To meet with the director of undergraduate studies, contact: